beam/freenas-proxmox/README.md

 ```
 apt [remove|purge] freenas-proxmox
 ```
-This will place you back to a normal and unpatched Proxmox VE install.
+This will place you back to a normal and non-patched Proxmox VE install.

-Please be aware that this plugin uses the FreeNAS APIs and NOT the ssh/scp interface like the other plugins use, but...
+#### NOTE: Please be aware that this plugin uses the TrueNAS APIs but still uses SSH keys due to the underlying Proxmox VE perl modules that use the ```iscsiadm``` command.

 You will still need to configure the SSH connector for listing the ZFS Pools because this is currently being done in a Proxmox module (ZFSPoolPlugin.pm).
-To configure this please follow the steps at https://pve.proxmox.com/wiki/Storage:_ZFS_over_iSCSI that have to do with SSH between Proxmox VE and FreeNAS.
+To configure this please follow the steps at https://pve.proxmox.com/wiki/Storage:_ZFS_over_iSCSI that have to do with SSH between Proxmox VE and TrueNAS.
 The code segment should start out `mkdir /etc/pve/priv/zfs`.

 1. Remember to follow the instructions mentioned above for the SSH keys.

-1. Refresh the Proxmox GUI in your browser to load the new Javascript code.
+2. Refresh the Proxmox GUI in your browser to load the new Javascript code.

-1. Add your new FreeNAS ZFS-over-iSCSI storage using the FreeNAS-API.
+3. Add your new TrueNAS ZFS-over-iSCSI storage using the TrueNAS-API.

-1. Thanks for your support.
+4. Thanks for your support.